Nigerian Tax System 2026

 ₦

-Include this gain in your total income to determine which PIT band applies.
-CGT for individuals uses the marginal PIT rate.
+Include this gain to determine which PIT band applies.
+CGT uses your marginal PIT rate.

 ₦